stonepros/stone/doc/releases/hammer.rst

   made non-standard changes to their radosgw configuration.

-* If you are upgrading specifically from v0.92, you must stop all OSD daemons and flush their journals (``ceph-osd -i NNN --flush-journal``) before upgrading.
+* If you are upgrading specifically from v0.92, you must stop all OSD daemons and flush their journals (``stone-osd -i NNN --flush-journal``) before upgrading.
 There was a transaction encoding bug in v0.92 that broke compatibility.
 Upgrading from v0.93, v0.91, or anything earlier is safe.